 - Buyback guarantee: yes, it recently added a buyback guaranteed fund

 - Started Investing: December 19th, 2018

 - Current value: 615.9 EUR

 - Profit: 15.9 EUR

 - Average interest rate: 16.58%

 So far I’ve invested monthly in 1-2 projects that were published on the platform.
 I’ve limited each investment to the 100 EUR minimum.
 They’ve recently changed the minimum investment to 50 EUR, so my next investments will probably be limited to 50 EUR.

 The platform just became a lot more interesting.
-This month it added a buyback guaranteed fund.
+Last month it added a buyback guaranteed fund.
 In the case of borrower default, this fund will cover for the investor losses.

 Opening an account on Crowdestor